Web3-Pi/docs/docs/setup/dual-mode/software-setup.md

 ## Advanced Options

-If you click the Advanced button, you can configure these additional options.
+If you click the **ADVANCED** button, you can configure these additional options.
 These advanced settings will be applied to both the execution layer device and the consensus layer device:

 * **Execution endpoint address:** Optional custom endpoint for execution client
 * **Locale settings:** Including: